Freekeh Beraam With Chicken

 - Rinse freekeh with fresh water and place in a sieve to drain remaining water.

 - In a pan, heat olive oil.
-Add chopped spring onions and cook on low heat until soft.
-Add grated carrots and stir for a couple of minutes then add the freekeh.
+Add onions and cook on low heat until soft.
+Add grated carrots and chopped spring onions and stir for a couple of minutes then add the freekeh.
 Keep stirring for a couple of more minutes.

 - Season freekeh with cinnamon, nutmeg, salt and pepper.